 On successful completion of this unit, the student will be able to:

-Teaching strategies include: lectures and tutorials; weekend schools; class discussions; presentation of instructional material in the form of printed documentation, DVD, video and audio tape and on-line interaction.
-This module is also available in flexible learning format.
+Teaching strategies may include: lectures, tutorials and weekend schools; class discussions; field trips; presentation of instructional material in the form of printed documentation, DVD, video and audio tape and on-line interaction; and the use of ministry observation and critical incident reports.

 This unit may be available in different modes of delivery i.e. online and face-to-face as listed above.
 The unit content will not differ between these modes of delivery.
 There will possibly be a difference in the schedule and/or the prescribed assessment tasks, however both will cover and assess the same content.